Sitecore/jss/docs/upgrades/unreleased.md

         },
     ```

-* Update _pages/api/editing/render.ts_ API handler initialization signature, since _resolvePageUrl_ function now accepts an object and _serverUrl_ now is optional:
+* Update _pages/api/editing/render.ts_ API handler initialization signature, since _resolvePageUrl_ function now accepts an object and _serverUrl_ now is optional, it's ommited when Pages Metadata Edit Mode is used.
+Update the handler initialization as follows:

     ```ts
     const handler = new EditingRenderMiddleware({